 Delightful beaches abound and there is much water-based activity.
 Scuba diving, yachting etc to mention just a few of the popular activities.
 Also, within easy reach are the other members of the USVI and it is recommended that one take a ferry and explore the sister islands.

 There is an excellent underwater park and there one can see the beauty from beneath the seas.
 There are several species of beautiful birds and flora and fauna.
 Exotic plants, fruits and flowers, and such interesting fauna such as mongoose and iguana make for some interesting discoveries.

+The capital Charlotte Amalie is a charming town with great shopping and has buildings of historic interest.
+Well worth exploring.
+Yachting, scuba diving, and other water-based activities are in abundance.
 There is the famous St. Thomas Skyride which is a cable car similar to a sky lift and which takes its passengers up to 700 feet in the air where they can experience a panoramic view of the harbor, neighbouring islands etc.

 Be sure to visit the Coral World Marine Park for an interesting experience.
 Much to see and do in St. Thomas.
 Go visit the other USVI while you are there.

 St.Thomas offers a fantastic variety of water based sports and activities.
 There is scuba diving, snorkelling, day sails, charter yachts and fishing trips.
 See the beauty of the underwater world at Coral World Marine Park, or take the famous St.Thomas Skyride.
 Explore the capital Charlotte Amalie and enjoy the shopping and historic sites.
 St. Thomas has a bustling night life.
 The hotels offer their own entertainment or one can go to various private bars or clubs.